 - There are some urban legends about possible overdosing or facial hair problems (read more in geeky details)

-But before we dive in, let's just quickly see what the heck is copper-tripeptide-1, or GHK-Cu?
+Before we dive in, let's just quickly see what the heck copper-tripeptide-1 is, or GHK-Cu?
 The GHK part is a three amino acid peptide of glycine-histidine-lysine that can be found naturally in yucky bodily fluids (if you are wondering in plasma, saliva, and urine).
 The Cu part is the copper, an essential trace element in the human body (and in all living things).
-It turns out GHK and Cu love eath other, and if they meet they form a complex that is called copper-tripeptide.
+It turns out GHK and Cu love each other, and if they meet, they form a complex that is called copper-tripeptide.

 Wound healing and anti-inflammatory properties